Pham homers twice as Rays win 9-1 to sweep White Sox

 UP NEXT

-Rays: Have not announced a starter for the opener of a three-game set versus the Blue Jays in Toronto on Friday night.
+Rays: RHP Ryne Stanek (0-0, 1.50 ERA) will be used as an opener in the first game of a three-game series at Toronto on Friday night.

-White Sox: RHP Lucas Giolito (1-1, 5.73 ERA) will open a three-game series against the Yankees in New York on Friday night.
+White Sox: RHP Lucas Giolito (1-1, 5.73) will start the first of three games against the Yankees in New York on Friday night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports